rubygems/rfcs/text/0011-gem-checksum-verification.md

 $ bundle install
 Bundle complete!
 88 Gemfile dependencies, 256 gems now installed.
 Use `bundle info [gemname]` to see where a bundled gem is installed.
-Use `bundle lock` to add missing checksums to Gemfile.lock.
 ```

 Running `bundle update` or `bundle add` will record the checksum from the source (e.g. rubygems.org) into the Gemfile.lock, if it is available.